Picovoice/rhino/binding/react/README.md

 ## Usage

-The Rhino library is by default a `push-to-talk` experience.
+The Rhino library is by default a "Push-to-talk" experience.
 You can use a button to trigger the `isTalking` state.
 Rhino will listen and process frames of microphone audio until it reaches a conclusion.
 If the utterance matched something in your Rhino context (e.g. "make me a coffee" in a coffee maker context), the details of the inference are returned.

-If you wish to use a wake word with Rhino, see the picovoice-web-\* series of packages, which combine the two engines.
+If you wish to use a wake word with Rhino, see [@picovoice/picovoice-web-react](https://www.npmjs.com/package/@picovoice/picovoice-web-react) which combines Rhino with the Porcupine wake word engine.

 The `useRhino` hook provides a collection of fields and methods shown below.
 You can pass the `inferenceEventHandler` to respond to Rhino inference events.
 This example uses the sample "Clock" Rhino context, with a sensitivity of 0.65.